SmarTTYs/dotenv/README.md

 A Kotlin/Multiplatform library to load environment variables from a **.env** file inspired by the Ruby [dotenv](https://github.com/bkeepers/dotenv) project and the environment file handling in [docker-compose](https://docs.docker.com/compose/environment-variables/env-file/).
+For more information check out our [api documentation](https://smarttys.github.io/dotenv/)

 Why using .env files?
 From the original library:
 > Storing configuration in the environment is one of the tenets of a